ADVERTISEMENT

 Indigenous Origins

-Before Christopher Columbus’ voyage to the Americas, the volcanic isles of the Caribbean were the home of the Taino, Carib and other indigenous people.
-These people lived on the islands for millennia, and their population number remains hotly debated.
-Estimates can range from the 100,000s to the millions for each of the larger islands in the Antilles.
+Before Christopher Columbus’ voyage to the Americas, the volcanic isles of the Caribbean were the home of the Taíno, Carib and other indigenous people.
+They have lived on the islands for millennia.

-Large Caribbean islands were often ruled by multiple “Caciques” (chieftains), which could be male or female, each one leading a specific area or “cazicagos” (chiefdoms).
-Looking up the names of any relevant Caciques and “cazicagos” may help you make unexpected connections in your research.
+Unfortunately, much of the oral history traditions of the Taíno and other nations were also lost during colonization.
+But church records and written accounts may mention indigenous peoples.
+And we know that large Caribbean islands were often ruled by multiple cacique (chieftains), who could be male or female.
+Each led a specific area or cazicagos (chiefdoms).
+Looking up the names of any relevant cacique and cazicagos may help you make unexpected connections in your research.

-The following websites and collections will be of interest to researching slavery in their family tree:
+The following websites and collections will be of interest when researching slavery:

 You should identify and research any controlling nation in your island of interest.
-For example, Spain retains many digitized records that can help sleuths researching ancestors in Cuba, Dominican Republic, Trinidad and others.
+For example, Spain retains many digitized records that can help sleuths researching ancestors in Cuba, the Dominican Republic, Trinidad and others.
 England had a stake in islands like Jamaica, as well as important battles in Trinidad.
-French records are also important when conducting research for countries like Haiti and Jamaica.
+French records are also important when conducting research for countries such as Haiti and Jamaica.

 Spain